rendez4vous7/MELOG/README.md

 | 1, 4, 5 | Fret Priority |
 | 2, 6 | ID Priority |
 | 3 | Always interpreted as Physical Value |

+String 3 prioritizes numeric decomposition semantics, while other strings prioritize logical fret interpretation unless domain-defined otherwise.

+#### Primitive and Composite State Rule
+Frets from 0 to 9 are treated as primitive atomic logical states.

+Values above 9 are interpreted as either:
+1. Numeric values, or
+2. Composite state structures,

+unless explicitly redefined within a domain specification.
+Composite states should preferably be expressed through relational composition rather than expanding the primitive fret inventory.

 ### 4.8 Phonetic Expansion for ID Designation
 Pronunciation rules when designating a specific target on String 2 (T) or String 6 (S):